 Do you know what it is?

 Today, I’m going to show you the difference between GOOD and BAD interview questions to ask.
-We’ll start with the bad questions so you know what to avoid.
 Then I’ll give you the word-for-word scripts for good questions that will drastically improve your chances of landing the job.

 Great questions to ask (that show you deserve the job)